 "Just 27% of restaurants received A grades (0 to 13 violation points) on initial inspection… But among those scoring in the B range (14 to 27 violation points) on initial inspection, nearly 44% improved to earn an A grade on second inspection.
 Of restaurants that scored in the C range (28 or more violation points) on their first inspection, 72% improved enough to earn an A or B on the second."

 Like restaurants, consumer-oriented services on the web have a customer base that lacks the the visibility and skills to assess the risks of patronizing the website.
 As the result, the users have to rely on some third-party signal that the desired service may be "secure."

-Presently, the security signals are weak and rarely adequate, as they merely include the presence of SSL or a security seal indicating that the site was scanned for vulnerabilities.
+Presently, the security signals are weak and rarely adequate, as they merely include the presence of SSL/TLS or a security seal indicating that the site was scanned for vulnerabilities.
 PCI Data Security Standard (DSS) offers some help in this regard, yet it only applies to card payment-processing sites and lacks the awareness among non-technical consumers.
 Moreover, PCI DSS is binary—the site either passed or failed—which encourages some business to fudge facts to achieve compliance, diluting the value of the PCI DSS effort.

 We would benefit from having a clear set of bare minimum security requirements that systems processing information need to abide by.
-In fact, the Twenty Critical Security Controls project comes pretty close to defining such measures.
-I’d love to see a program that assigns letter grades to consumer sites on the Internet based on the number of such controls that were lacking.
+In fact, the CIS Controls project comes pretty close to defining such measures.
+I'd love to see a program that assigns letter grades to consumer sites on the Internet based on the number of such controls that were lacking.
 Yet, who would assess and enforce compliance?
 And who would pay for the cost of such a program?
-It’s not going to happen on the Internet any time soon.
+It's not going to happen on the Internet any time soon.